tugboat/pakyow-web/manual/03 Views.markdown

       yet_another_page/
         main.html

 Requests for 'index' and 'another_page' work as before.
 When a request is made for 'another_page/yet_another_page' only the main.html content view in the 'yet_another_page' directory will be used.
-Root views can also be overriden this way.
+Root views can also be overridden this way.

-Since any number of root views can exist, it is necessary to define which root view to use at any given level in the view heirarchy.
+Since any number of root views can exist, it is necessary to define which root view to use at any given level in the view hierarchy.
 This can be done by appending '.root_view_name' to the end of a directory.
 For example:

     another_root.html
     pakyow.html